 I agree with the first half of the sentence – your content must be relevant and useful for the user.

 I have reservations about the rest of his statement.

-Many wedding photographers struggle with blogging (read: writing) so how do you optimize the written component of search engine optimization?
+Many wedding photographers struggle with blogging (read: writing) so how do you optimise the written component of search engine optimisation?

 Clearscope is a tool that analyzes the top 20 search results for a specific keyword.
 It then outputs a list of relevant keywords and their corresponding importance.

 Fact: I’m using it right now as I write this article with the target keyword ‘SEO for photographers’.

 I am a believer that Google gives you the answer to how to rank your website in plain sight.
 After all, every website featured on the first page of the SERPs is there for a reason.
 So if we follow this framework, we can apply it to how ranking pages are formatting their on-page content.

 There is a free Chrome extension called SEO Minion that will identify all the H1-H6 tags on any given page as well as the page title and meta description (see below).

 There is no need to reinvent the wheel in SEO.
 Simply replicate how ranking pages are structuring their pages and implement what they’re doing for your website.